langjam/jam0001/guitarvydas/README.md

 goodbye
 ```

+## Prerequisites

+- npm install ohm-js
+- npm install atob
+- npm install pako
+- bash, node.js, tsort (*NIX command)

 # Abstract

 Transpile drawings to code.

+The main purposes of this project are:

+1. to riff on the idea of 1st-class comments (as per the langjam theme)
-The main purpose of this project is to show that it is easy to transpile diagrams to code.
+2. to show that it is easy to transpile diagrams to code.

 For simplicity of explanation, only a toy example is transpiled.